Itinerary

 Book this Tour

-Chatam Sofer Memorial Museum of Jewish Culture Sered Holocaust Museum Komarno-Menhaz Kremnicka Memorial Monument Haviva Reik Monument Synagogue in Presov Spisky Castle Memorial and Museum Auschwitz-Birkenau
+Chatam Sofer Memorial Museum of Jewish Culture Sered Holocaust Museum Komarno-Menhaz Kremnicka Memorial Monument Haviva Reik Monument Spisky Castle Synagogue in Presov Memorial and Museum Auschwitz-Birkenau